 Having friends increases retention.
-Metrobank in the UK has top employees of company values get together for an outing, like a cooking class, and then celebrate at a pub afterwards.
+Metrobank in the UK has top employees of the company get together for outings, like cooking classes.
 Another idea, host team pizza parties or play games together.
-Try to connect employees together and celebrate commonalities.
+Try to connect employees together and celebrate common things they have.

 Tie recognition to fun company activities

-Popagency.com in Seattle had employees write a poem to accompany their chili cook off for multiple ways to win.
-Ideas Collide uses their nomination program in Recognize app to vote and award employees who have the best Halloween costume.
+Popagency.com in Seattle had employees write a poem to accompany their chili cook-off.
+Ideas Collide uses its nomination program in Recognize app to vote and award employees who have the best Halloween costume.
 Corvallis Clinic in Oregon has a contest around pumpkin carving.

 Host unconferences at your office

 An unconference is when everyone votes on employee-generated topics around a general idea.
-In San Francisco, and around the world, Lean Startup Circle hosts monthly or quarterly meetings where anyone can present a startup or business challenge.
+In San Francisco and around the world, Lean Startup Circle hosts monthly or quarterly meetings where anyone can present a startup or business challenge.
 Then people break out into these ad hoc discussion groups.
-Do this two or three rounds.
+Do this for two or three rounds.
 Close by coming together and presenting what you learned.
-Afterwards celebrate the people who stood out.
+Afterward, celebrate the people who stood out.

 Ring the alarm

-For companies with drivers, and other employees on the road, recognize them through text messaging or mobile apps.
+Companies with drivers, and other employees on the road, can recognize them through text messaging or mobile apps.
 Provide links to perks or rewards at either local establishments or a national gift card.
-Since they aren’t with anyone else, they will rarely participate in peer-to-peer employee recognition, so focus on the manager-to-peer recognition.
+Since they aren’t with anyone else, they will rarely participate in peer-to-peer employee recognition, so focus on manager-to-peer recognition.